wojciechkryg/revolut-recruitment-task/README.md

  <img src="/screenshots/03.gif" alt="Click multiple currencies" align="right">
 </p>

+## Build variants
+This solution consist of 4 build variants:
+- mock
+- develop
+- test
+- production

+Except mock build every build variant should have different base api url.
+Currently there is only one used for rest of them.
+It can be easily changed in `Config.kt` file.

 ## Problem
-I have decided to use different api call when it is different currency on the top.
+I have decided to use different api call when it is different currency on the top of the list.
 I came across problem that api does not return very small values for currency rates.

 For example api call `https://hiring.revolut.codes/api/android/latest?base=IDR` returns a lot of zero values.